-Fighting Temeraire tugged to her last Berth to be broken up is the full name of this painting, and it was made by Turner in 1838.
+Fighting Temeraire Tugged to her Last Berth to be Broken Up is the full name of this painting, and it was completed by Turner in 1838.
 It remains one of the biggest draws to the National Gallery, London in the UK, where it is stored in the permanent collection.
 It is a traditional oil on canvas and it's original size stood at 91 cm by 122 cm (36 in by 48 in).
-JMW Turner himself gave the painting away to his nation as far back as 1951, upon his death.
+JMW Turner himself gave the painting away to his nation as far back as 1851, upon his death.
 The Fighting Temeraire would now command an extraordinary value thanks to it's artistic qualities, the reputation of it's artist and also the importance of it generally to British art but it is highly unlikely to ever come up for sale because it is considered to important to the UK who continue to own it up to the modern day, with it held on display in the National Gallery which hosts a large number of impressive British paintings previous to the 20th century.

 The video above will give you further academic views upon the career of JMW Turner as well as some content on the actual Fighting Temeraire as well.
 There are also many other videos available on the career of this great artist and his role with in British art and they come from a variety of sources who all have their own personal opinions which may differ considerably from one to the next.
 Youtube is a great place to find information on different art topics and it is always more interesting to see videos than to read long passages of text, so long as the video has been created by someone who understands the topic well and has taken the time to produce a video that takes advantage of the opportunities found with this type of media.